 A serving spoon is placed in a serving dish filled with cooked turkey tetrazzini.

-Mix in the pasta.
-Add the egg noodles, sauce, peas, 1 cup mozzarella and parsley to the chicken mixture.
+8. Mix in the pasta.
+Add the al dente egg noodles, sauce, peas, 1 cup mozzarella and parsley to the chicken mixture.
 Toss until the sauce coats the pasta and the mixture is well blended.

-Place the pasta in the dish.
-Transfer the pasta mixture to a baking dish coated with cooking spray.
+9. Place the pasta in the dish.
+Transfer the pasta mixture to a baking dish or casserole dish coated with cooking spray.

-Make it cheesy.
-Stir the remaining cheese, breadcrumbs and butter together in a small bowl.
-Sprinkle the cheese mixture over the pasta.
+10. Make it cheesy.
+Stir the remaining parmesan cheese, bread crumbs and butter together in a small bowl.
+Sprinkle the cheese mixture on top of the casserole.

 A serving of tetrazzini is being served on a table next to two striped plates.